Purpose and Applicability

-- Accidental addition of water to a hot oil bath can cause serious splattering.
+- Accidental additions of water to a hot oil bath can cause serious splattering.

-- Mineral oil has an obnoxious smell at elevated temperatures.
+- Mineral oil has an obnoxious smell at the elevated temperatures.

-- Reaction flasks immersed in an oil bath can become dangerously slippery.
+- Reaction flasks immersed in an oil bath can become dangerous slippery.

 - Whenever possible, researchers are encouraged to substitute oil baths with a safer alternative such as a sand bath or a heating mantle for solvent reflux/distillation.